metagenlab/BioVx/README.md

 qualities.
-The script _tcblast.py_ provides functions to run blast against tcdb from the command line and provides graphical display that will be used by the last script hvordan.py, which runs blast and WHAT in order to generated an html ouput file that will help the user to make the biological interpretation of protocol2 top hits.
+The script _tcblast.py_ provides functions to run blast against tcdb from the command line and provides graphical display that will be used by the last script _hvordan.py_, which runs blast and WHAT in order to generated an html ouput file that will help the user to make the biological interpretation of protocol2 top hits.